GeekFunkLabs/fluidpatcher/docs/bank_files.md

 - `barlength` - the number of ticks corresponding to a whole number of musical measures in the song.
 If the midiplayer is playing and a router rule tells it to seek to a point in the song, it will wait until the end of a bar to do so.
 By default barlength is 0 and seeking will occur immediately.
 - `chan` - a channel routing specification, of the same format as for a router rule, for all the messages in the file.
 This can be useful if your MIDI controller plays on the same channel as one or more of the tracks in the file, and you don't want the messages to interfere.
 - `mask` - a list of MIDI message types to ignore in the file.
 A useful value is `['prog']`, which will prevent program changes in the file from changing your patch settings.

-A router rule with a `midiplayer` parameter will tell the named midiplayer to play if the routed message value is positive or pause if the value is zero.
+Router rules for controlling midiplayers have a `midiplayer` parameter with the player name as its value. will tell the named midiplayer to play if the routed message value is positive or pause if the value is zero.
 If the rule also has a `tick` parameter, the midiplayer will seek to that tick position in the song.
 If the value of `tick` has a `+` or `-` suffix the midiplayer will seek forward or backward from the current position.
 If the routed message value is negative and the midiplayer is currently playing, seeking will be postponed until the song reaches the end of a measure as specified by `barlength`.

 ### `sequencers`